antonisstou/Optimization-of-C-program-by-rearrange-computations-and-parallelization-with-openmp/README.md

-1. The process start given the C program lif1d.c -Compile using the following command: gcc -O3 -Wall -Wextra -o lif1d lif1d.c -Run the executable as ./lif1d --n N --r R , where N: number of neyrons and R: number of neighbours we run for --n 1000 --r 350
+1. The process start given the C program lif1d.c -Compile using the following command: gcc -O3 -Wall -Wextra -o lif1d lif1d.c -Run the executable as ./lif1d --n N --r R , where N: number of neurons and R: number of neighbors we run for --n 1000 --r 350
               --n 2000 --r 700
               --n 3000 --r 1000